26F-Studio/Techrater/docs/api.md

 #### Description

-Check if the access token is valid and return related player ID
+Check if the access token is valid and return related player ID.

 #### Request